kiraamaa/cheese-plate-generator/README.md

 ## User Stories

-We have gone over this before.
-Please refer to your notes, previous repos or the google machine if you need further assistance.

 As a user I want to be able to determine my cheese flavor preferences.
 As a user I want to be able to see a cheese plate in line with my preferences.
 As a user I want to be able to see the individual cheese with a description.